bizzission/fxp-security/README.md

 - Security Identity Manager to retrieving security identities from tokens (current user, all roles, all groups and organization)
 - AuthorizationChecker to check the permissions for objects
-- Permission Manager to retrieve the permissions with her operations
+- Permission Manager to retrieve the permissions with her operations (with a cache for the configuration)
 - Sharing Manager to retrieve the sharing entry with her permissions and roles (with a cache for the configuration)
 - Symfony validators of permission and sharing model
 - Permission Voter to use the Symfony Authorization Checker